mroswell/docs-archive/ch4.md

 **Manage the list's state with Vuex**

 At this point, you can see the UI coming together.
-Now it's time to display some real data inside the list, but now we have a problem: how can we save selected dogs and pass them from the `Pets` component to the `Cart` one?
+Now it's time to display some real data inside the list, but now we have a problem: how can we save selected dogs and pass them from the `Pets` component to the `Favorites` one?
 We cannot use props, because these two components don't have any 'parent-child' relationship...
 In such cases we need a _state management_ library and Vue does have one: it's called `Vuex`.

 >Vuex is a state management pattern and library for Vue.js applications.
 It serves as a centralized store for all the components in an application, with rules ensuring that the state can only be mutated in a predictable fashion.
 Learn more [here](vuex.vuejs.org/en/).